sarthak3154/microservices-auth-flow-demo/backend/README.md

 ## Cloud Environment (with Cloud Endpoints)

+### Docker Build Configuration

+1. Build the docker image:

+       # Make sure you are in the base directory
+       $ docker build -t username/repo-name[:TAG] -f docker/server.Dockerfile .

+2. Push the docker image to the Dockerhub repository.

+       # Make sure you are logged in to docker with docker login command
+       $ docker push username/repo-name[:TAG]

 ### Cloud Endpoints Configuration Deployment

  1. Make sure you have separate files for gRPC APIs and gRPC APIs with HTTP/JSON Transcoding as `<file_name>.proto` and